CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * User administration
  Print servers should only be accessible to authorized users.
 The required rights management can either be maintained on the print server itself or an existing authentication service can be integrated.
 Normal users should be able to use only the printer application on a print server and have no access to the files and directories of that server.
- Because users are typically supposed to use the print server for printing only and not want to log in directly to this server, for example, SSH, the system user group should be disconnected from the printer user group.
+ Because users are typically supposed to use the print server for printing only and not want to log in directly to that server, for example, SSH, the system user group should be disconnected from the printer user group.
 Printer users should be set up so that they have no rights on the print server except for printing.
 For example, with the program call * lppasswd -a username * printer users can be created.
 The assignment of which users can access which printers can be made in the * cupsd.conf * file.
 Here, too, the principle applies that users should only be granted the actual required access rights.
  The setting to allow all users to access all printers should be avoided.
 An exception in this regard is the operation of local printers.
-If there are only a few printer users for an IT system, and if all printer users are also system users at the same time, no separate printer users need to be created.
+If there are only a few printer users for an IT system, and if all printer users are system users anyway, no separate printer users need to be created.
 * Authentication method:
  CUPS supports various authentication methods, such as HTTP basic, HTTP digest, or certificate authentication.
 The authentication procedure can be defined via the entry * AuthType * in the configuration file * cupsd.conf *.
 Because HTTP Basic transfers usernames and passwords in plain text, this procedure should not be used without additional security.
 Instead, certificates or HTTP digest should be used as the authentication method.
 **Administration**